biocore/songbird/README.md

 #### How can I tell if this graph "looks good"?

 The raw numbers will be variable, but the most important thing is the shape of the graph.
 You want to see exponential decay and a stable plateau.
 The cross validation graphs shown in the Tensorboard/QIIME 2 summaries above are good examples.
 **Importantly, you need to compare your model to a null model** to ensure that the covariates entered into the formula are _improving_ the model fit.
-More details on this can be found in <a href="#validating-null-model">section 6: Validating by comparing to baseline models<\a>.
+More details on this can be found in <a href="#validating-null-model">section 6: Validating by comparing to baseline models</a>.

 ## 4.2.
 Explaining Graph 2: `loss`